Leïla Ben Ali

-Leïla Ben Ali (Tunisian Arabic: ليلى بن علي Līlē bin ʿAlī; [الطرابلسي]; born 14 October 1956) is the widow of former Tunisian president Zine El Abidine Ben Ali and served as First Lady of Tunisia from their marriage in 1992 to Ben Ali's overthrow during the Tunisian revolution in 2011.
+Leïla Ben Ali (Tunisian Arabic: ليلى بن علي Līlē bin ʿAlī; [الطرابلسي]; born 14 or 24 October 1956) is the widow of former Tunisian president Zine El Abidine Ben Ali and served as First Lady of Tunisia from their marriage in 1992 to Ben Ali's overthrow during the Tunisian revolution in 2011.

-Leïla Ben Ali was the president of the Arab Women Organization and chair of the BASMA Association, a charitable organization working to secure employment for the disabled.
-In July 2010, Mrs. Ben Ali founded SAIDA to improve care for cancer patients in Tunisia.
+Leïla Ben Ali was the president of the Arab Women Organization and chair of the BASMA Association, a charitable organization working to secure employment for disabled people.
+In July 2010, Ben Ali founded SAIDA to improve care for cancer patients in Tunisia.
 Following the Tunisian revolution, she fled with her husband and three children into exile in Saudi Arabia.
 During her time as First Lady of Tunisia, she is believed to have enriched herself and her family through gross corruption and embezzlement of state money to finance a lavish lifestyle, factors that contributed to the protests against the regime of Ben Ali at the end of 2010.
 As of 2011 she is wanted by Interpol on behest of the Tunisian judiciary for high treason and money laundering.